 IQ testing misses some children who should qualify for gifted programs – if the child can’t sit still, relate to a strange adult, respond quickly, stay focused for more than an hour, etc. Sometimes a young child can’t quite make it through testing.
-Most schools want you to wait at least six months before retesting.
+Most schools want you to wait a year before retesting.

 IQ testing is conducted one-on-one with a trained psychologist.
 Children are tested in several ability areas, such as verbal, visual spatial, symbols and general knowledge, with credit sometimes given for divergent thinking and unique problem solving.
 Testers can ask a follow-up question when a child gives an unexpected answer to determine if the answer is brilliant or misguided.
 IQ testing takes from one to two hours.
 Children are compared with a national sample of children who are their age, down to the month – so the record keeping will list “5 years, 1 month” and the score results would be different if the child were 5 years, 11 months.